Partnering with Patients and Physicians to Enhance Access and Improve Compliance: Working Locally to Help Patients Get the Medicines They Need

 Venezuela

-The indigenous Indian population in this country has high rates of hepatitis B. Company-sponsored efforts to screen people for the disease and help them gain access to treatment involve traveling to extremely remote locations, including areas deep in the Amazon rainforest where medicines are delivered by boat and canoe.
+The indigenous Indian population in this country has high rates of hepatitis B. Company-sponsored efforts to screen people for the disease and help them gain access to treatment involve traveling to extremely remote locations.
+Some of these areas are deep in the Amazon rainforest where medicines are delivered by boat and canoe.

 Russia